lisafolliard/vehicle/README.md

 ## Description

-A site that lists dealerships and details about their available vehicles
+Application that stores information about dealerships and the vehicles they sell

 ## Setup